iLindo-Workspace/Foundation-exam-prep/Chapter1.md

 - *Defects can be traced back to the requirement or test case that revealed it*

 (4. ) **Provides audit & Compliance Evidence**
-- *Especially important for regulated industries, traceability prooves that all requirements where tested and defects are handled*
+- *Especially important for regulated industries, traceability proves that all requirements where tested and defects are handled*

 (5. ) **Facilitates Reporting and Decision Making**
 - *Test Managers and Stakeholders can see test progress status*

 (6. ) **Helps reuse and Maintenance**
-- *Test cases linke to requirements can be reused in Regression testing or future releases, makes maintaning and updating test much easier*
+- *Test cases linked to requirements can be reused in Regression testing or future releases, makes maintaining and updating test much easier*

 ---
 ### Learning Objective 1.4.5 (k2) Compare Diffferent Roles in Testing